Etihad Airways: Return to profitability

+In 2021, Etihad Airways introduced its sonic identity, created in partnership with the agency Sixième Son, becoming one of the first airlines in the Middle East to deploy a comprehensive audio branding system across its touchpoints.
+Inspired by the traditional Al Sadu weaving technique, the sonic identity blends Emirati instruments with contemporary textures and is deployed across cabins, lounges, customer interactions and brand communications.

 In July 2022, Etihad announced a record-breaking first-half profitability of $296 million.
 This was achieved due to the increased passenger travel demand.
 Etihad carried 3 million more passengers in the first half of 2022, compared to the first half of 2021.
 In October 2022 Etihad Airways was transferred ownership over to Abu Dhabi sovereign wealth fund ADQ.
 Etihad, Wizz Air Abu Dhabi, Abu Dhabi Airports, Etihad Holidays, and more were all brought into common ownership.
 Although the airline had grounded its fleet of 10 A380-800 aircraft with no initial plans to redeploy the aircraft, it was decided that they would return to service.
 In 2023, Etihad redeployed four of their 10 jumbo jets onto their London–Heathrow service, with later decisions that an additional A380 would return to the fleet.

 The airline later announced the redeployment of their A380 to their New York–JFK route in April 2024 as well as to Paris–Charles de Gaulle from November 2024, Singapore from February 2025, as well as Toronto–Pearson from June 2025.
-Etihad continued to operate to Tel Aviv during the Gaza war.
+Etihad continued to operate to Ben Gurion Airport in Tel Aviv during the Gaza war, and made it their busiest route in December 2025, with six daily flights, the first Etihad route to have this frequency.
+The AUH-TLV route had 100,000 passengers in the first quarter of 2026, with more than two-thirds using Abu Dhabi as a hub to travel to Etihad destinations elsewhere in Asia.